• Skip to primary navigation

 Weight Matters For Amazing Noodles EVERY.
 TIME.

 Using measuring cups is pretty convenient most of the time.
 However, it can also be inconsistent when working with dry ingredients.
 If you use a spoon to scoop flour from the bag into the measuring cup, you’ll get a very different weight compared to dipping the measuring cup directly in the flour bag to fill it up.
-Measuring the flour by weight is a much more accurate method to get perfectly chewy noodles EVERY.
-TIME.

 Account for Expansion